Home | The Boat | First Mate | Admiral | Guestbook

 *7kWh means 7 kilowatt hours or, 7000 watts (A/C -- your regular house electricity) [To give you an idea what that signifies in real life terms, a standard washing machine uses 2kWh and the drier takes 3kWh per load.]

-First of all, don't take my word for it.
+First of all, do not take my word for it.
 The Tesla site is here:

 http://www.teslamotors.com/powerwall